-Domestic bonds includes two series of bonds quoted on the NZX Debt Market which mature on 2 September 2021 and 1 September 2023 respectively (the Bonds).
-NZX Regulation has granted the Bank a waiver in respect of the Bonds from the requirement in Main Board/Debt Market Listing Rule 5.2.3 (as modified by NZX's ruling on Rule 5.2.3 issued on 29 September 2015) to enable the Bank to apply for quotation of the Bonds on the NZX Debt Market even though the Bonds may not initially be held by at least 100 members of the public holding at least 25% of the Bonds issued.
-The waiver has been granted for a period of 6 months from the relevant dates of quotation of the Bonds on the NZX Debt Market.
-The effect of the waiver from NZX Listing Rule 5.2.3 is that initially the Bonds may not be widely held and there may be reduced liquidity in the Bonds.
-To the extent that there is a material reduction in the spread of the Bonds, the Bank will notify NZX accordingly.
+Domestic bonds includes three series of bonds quoted on the NZX Debt Market which mature on 22 March 2019, 2 September 2021 and 1 September 2023 respectively (the Bonds).
+NZX Regulation has granted the Bank waivers from the requirement in Rule 5.2.3 (as modified by NZX Regulation's Ruling on Rule 5.2.3 issued on 29 September 2015) for the Bonds to be held by at least 100 members of the public holding at least 25% of the Bonds issued (Spread).
+The effect of these waivers is that the Bonds may not be widely held and there may be reduced liquidity in the Bonds.
+If there is a material reduction in the Spread of the Bonds, the Bank will notify NZX as appropriate.